puddleofcode/site/cms/stories/2019-09-07-how-to-create-desktop-application-with-elixir.md

 author_image: ../images/authors/michal.png

 ---

-Writing desktop application was not an easy task until Electron.
-What is Electron?
+Writing desktop application is not an easy task.
+But why don't use Elixir, Phoenix and LiveView?

-> Electron is a framework for creating native applications with web technologies
-> like JavaScript, HTML, and CSS.

-Can we archive such a thing with Elixir?
-Let's figure it out.
+We will figure out how we can create a desktop application using those technologies.

 ## Phoenix Framework